Dyringer/M5-Stack-Core-2-Claude-Meter/README.md

 A physical dashboard for your Claude Code rate-limit usage.
 Runs a Python poller on your PC/Mac/Linux machine and pushes live stats to an **M5Stack Core2** over Wi-Fi, where they are displayed in a colour-coded UI.

+NOTE: It is fully vibe-coded.
+It might be ugly, it might be not optimal, but it works for me :)

 ```
 ┌─────────────────────────────────────┐
 │ CLAUDE METER        BAT:82%  14:32  │